“It just wasn't very believable.”

 You watched a movie.
-You weren't able to enjoy it because you thought the characters and the setting were to unrealistic.
-You're discussing the movie with your friend, and you say:
+You weren't able to enjoy it because you thought the characters and the setting were too unrealistic.
+You're discussing the movie with your friend, and you say this.

 It just wasn't very believable.